mageplaza/magento-2-gift-card-graphql/README.md

 With the flexibility to customize the gift card templates, Mageplaza Gift Card extension is a great tool to increase customer satisfaction and sales for online stores, especially during the holidays.

-Notably, **Magento 2 Gift Card GraphQL is now available in Mageplaza Gift Card extension that adds GraphQL features.** This supports PWA compatibility.
-The extension now supports getting and pushing data on the website with GraphQl.
 ## 1. How to install

 Run the following command in Magento 2 root folder: